Noida: Duo injured in accident, cab driver booked for rash driving

 On Sunday, on the basis of cab driver details from the last ride, the injured woman’s lawyer approached the Phase 1 police station, Noida and registered a case against the driver.

-Kadam, who hails from Ajmer, Rajasthan and is a resident of Noida Sector 46, said, “On March 25, around 10pm I reached Delhi railway station from my hometown, where my colleague Suyyash Tiwari, a resident of Amrapali Sapphire in Sector 45, met, and booked a cab for Noida.”
+Kadam, who hails from Ajmer, Rajasthan and is a resident of Noida Sector 46, told HT, “On March 25, around 10pm I reached Delhi railway station from my hometown, where my colleague Suyyash Tiwari, a resident of Amrapali Sapphire in Sector 45, met, and booked a cab for Noida.”

 They boarded the car, and after a few kilometres of riding, the cab driver started speeding, she alleged.